kacperwyczawski/sigma-cars/README.md

 ## 🚀 How to run

-1. Install [Docker](https://www.docker.com/) and [Git](https://git-scm.com/downloads) on your machine.
+1. Install [Docker](https://www.docker.com/) on your machine.
+(PowerShell: `winget install Docker.DockerDesktop`).
-2. Clone this repository by running `git clone https://github.com/kacperwyczawski/sigma-cars.git SigmaCars`.
+2. Download [this](docker-compose.yml) file.
+(PowerShell: `Invoke-WebRequest https://raw.githubusercontent.com/kacperwyczawski/SigmaCars/main/docker-compose.yml -OutFile docker-compose.yml`).
-3. Run with `docker compose up -f SigmaCars/docker-compose.yml`.
+3. Run with `docker compose up`.

 ## ⭐ How to use